Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling: Methodology

+The CMMN methodology enables domain adaptation between different neural signals \citep{gnassounouConvolutionMongeMapping2023} by mapping the spectra of the target subjects to the barycenter of the source subjects via a linear filter that achieves the optimal transport with respect to an $\ell_2$-metric, assuming the signals are zero-mean stationary Gaussian discrete-time processes (see Appendix~\ref{app} for more details).
 We extend this methodology in two key ways: we propose to use channel-averaged PSDs yielding a single filter per subject and a subject-to-subject mapping scheme.
 A key benefit of using a single filter per subject is that it enables adapting between EEG datasets with a variable number of channels.
 We also propose to use $\ell_1$-normalization of spectra for invariance to signal scale, which may occur due to impedance differences due to electrodes or scalp contact or differences in the electronic systems (amplifiers and filtering) or digital filtering.